frappe/erpnext_documentation/user/manual/en/stock/opening-stock.md

 ### 1. How to create a new Stock Reconciliation
 1. Go to **Stock > Tools > Stock Reconciliation > New**.
-2. Add the items and necessary details.
+2. Add the item codes, and warehouse in which they'll be stored, and the quantity.
+3. Set Valuation Rate.
+It's the amount that cost you for acquiring/making the item.
+This will be fetched automatically if set when creating the Item.
-3. Save and Submit.
+4. Save and Submit.

 <div>
     <div class="embed-container">